anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ```

-And here is the actual script for running the metawrap assembly pipeline
+And here is the actual script for running the metawrap assembly pipeline:

 ```bash
 cat > assembly.sh